Ionia County Internship Program

-The Ionia County Juvenile Probation Department Internship Program will provide a structured program for students to learn how the Juvenile Probation Department operates.
-The Ionia County Juvenile Probation Department Internship Program is a highly interactive and professional experience incorporating varies aspects of the job of a Juvenile Probation Officer.
+The Ionia County Juvenile Probation Department Internship Program will provide a structured program for students to learn how the juvenile probation department operates.
+The Ionia County Juvenile Probation Department Internship Program is a highly interactive and professional experience incorporating various aspects of the job of a Juvenile Probation Officer.
 Candidates should be highly motivated, self-reliant, creative, and flexible.

-Interns will apply to Ionia County Probation department by Submitting a resume.
-This information can me sent to Mark Jewell, Director of Juvenile Services.
+Interns will apply by submitting a resume.
+This information can be emailed to Mark Jewell, Director of Juvenile Services.

 Interns will go through an initial orientation which will include the job description and pertinent office policies and procedures.
-Interns will then shadow Probation Officers by observing an intake; court hearings, visit placement facilities/detention centers, and become familiar with paperwork obligations such as JCMS entries.
-Interns may also be involved in staff trainings and attend monthly staff meetings.
-In addition, interns will be involved in an office research project.
+Interns will then shadow probation officers by observing an intake, court hearings, visiting placement facilities/detention centers, and becoming familiar with paperwork obligations.
+Interns may also be involved in staff trainings and attend monthly team meetings.
+Interns will be required to complete at least one home investigation, prepare a disposition report, and present their findings in court to Judge Robert Sykes Jr. In addition, interns may be involved in an office research project.